jess-sys/22Docs/docs/valgrind.rst

 	$ valgrind [valgrind\'s options] ./program [program\'s arguments]

 Valgrind will now lauch your program and report any error it detects.
-==14693==  Access not within mapped region at address 0x0

 Valgrind's messages
 -------------------

 ..
 WARNING::
-	Valgrind will give you more information about where your errors come from if your code has been compiled using GCC's `-g` flag.
+	Valgrind will give you more information about where your errors come from if your code has been compiled using GCC's ``-g`` flag.

 Invalid read/write
 ~~~~~~~~~~~~~~~~~~